Passover 2023/5783

 Youth Passover Events at CBI

-Contact Carly Cera for more info!
+Contact Carly Cera or Lainey Komerofsky for more info!

 In addition to many great youth events at CBI, you can make the holiday for your kids at home by: